Executive Branch (club): Membership and purpose

 We wanted a place to hang out and the clubs that exist in Washington today have been around for decades.
-They’re kind of old and stuffy….
+They're kind of old and stuffy….
 So we wanted to create something, new hipper, and Trump aligned.
-We want a place to go where you don’t have to worry that the next person over at the bar is a fake news reporter or even a lobbyist.
+We want a place to go where you don't have to worry that the next person over at the bar is a fake news reporter or even a lobbyist.

 Omeed Malik told Realtor.com that "During the 2024 campaign, many of us developed deep friendships and wanted to be able to catch up when our paths crossed in D.C. [...]
-There aren’t a plethora of options that are friendly to Republicans—examples of that abound—and we needed a space where friends can converse without worrying about their conversations showing up in the press the next day."
+There aren't a plethora of options that are friendly to Republicans—examples of that abound—and we needed a space where friends can converse without worrying about their conversations showing up in the press the next day."

+According to former staff of the club, about 50 people had been admitted as of December 2025.

 Description

-The club is located off Wisconsin Avenue behind the Georgetown Park mall in the Georgetown neighborhood of Washington, D.C., in a basement that was formerly home to a billiards bar called Clubhouse.
-The street entrance is relatively nondecript, and for VIP members there is another entrance through an underground parking garage.
+The club is located off Wisconsin Avenue behind the Georgetown Park mall in the Georgetown neighborhood of Washington, D.C., in an unmarked basement that was formerly home to a billiards bar called Clubhouse.
+The street entrance is relatively undistinguished, and for VIP members, there is another entrance through an underground parking garage.
 There are condos in the same building, above the club.

 Omeed Malik has said that the club's founders wanted "a high-end experience comparable to the finest social clubs in the world".
 According to the Washington Post, the décor is "intended to evoke the elegance of a grand mansion."
 The decor has been described as "modern" and taking inspiration from Aman New York.
 The Daily Beast reported that the founders have brought "about $10 million worth of art" into the club, "including original oil paintings and bronze sculptures".

-The menu, according to Realtor.com, is "health-conscious" with "'nods' to RFK Jr.'s Make American Healthy Again [sic.: Make America Healthy Again] initiative", and includes American, Mediterranean, and Japanese-inspired dishes, as well as "cocktails and high-end wines".
+The menu, according to Realtor.com, is "health-conscious" with "'nods'" to Robert F. Kennedy Jr.'s Make America Healthy Again initiative, and includes American, Mediterranean, and Japanese-inspired dishes, as well as "cocktails and high-end wines".

-As of 13 August 2025, the club has not yet opened and the space is still being renovated.

 Reception

 Some have expressed concerns over the club's secrecy and ties to the second Trump Administration.
-For example, Diana Kendall, emeritus professor of psychology at Baylor University, said that the club enables Donald Trump to "go behind the curtain” so that the public does not know who he is meeting with, “particularly business and tech moguls, who really want access to the power of the throne.”
+For example, Diana Kendall, emeritus professor of psychology at Baylor University, said the club enables Donald Trump to "go behind the curtain" so that the public does not know who he is meeting with, "particularly business and tech moguls, who really want access to the power of the throne."